-- Heat a large dutch oven or pot and add cooking fat.
+- Heat a large Dutch oven or pot and add cooking fat.
 You can use less fat if your ground beef is fatty, but it’s really a question of taste.
 Cook the ground beef and bacon for about 5 minutes.

 - Remove the meat with a slotted spoon and set aside.

-- Use the same dutch oven or pot to cook the other ingredients (carrots, celery, onion, garlic and oregano).
+- Use the same Dutch oven or pot to cook the other ingredients (carrots, celery, onion, garlic and oregano).
 Cook the vegetables until soft at medium heat.

 - Add the tomatoes, tomato paste, ground beef, bacon and bay leaf.
-You can break the tomatoes a bit, but the cooking process will break anyway.
+You can break the tomatoes a bit, but the cooking process will break them anyway.

 - Optional: season with salt and pepper.
 You can also add some chili or hot pepper flakes for more heat.